-Fairfax County Circuit Court hearing for Reston Zoo director Meghan Mogensen, who was found guilty of animal cruelty and drug possession in September, continued until February.
+The Fairfax County Circuit Court hearing for the Reston Zoo director charged with animal cruelty and drug possession has been postponed until Feb.
+19, 2013.

 Meghan Mogensen was found guilty on both charges in county General District Court in September.
 She was scheduled to appear in Circuit Court on Thursday.